adtrace/adtrace_sdk_react_native/README.md

 ### <a id="cp-overview"></a>Custom parameters overview

 In addition to the data points the AdTrace SDK collects by default, you can use the AdTrace SDK to track and add as many custom values as you need (user IDs, product IDs, etc.) to the event or session.
-Custom parameters are only available as raw data and will  **not**  appear in your AdTrace dashboard.
+Custom parameters are only available as raw data and will  **not**  appear in your AdTrace panel.

 Use callback parameters for the values you collect for your own internal use, and partner parameters for those you share with external partners.
 If a value (e.g. product ID) is tracked both for internal use and external partner use, we recommend using both callback and partner parameters.